learn-co-curriculum/dsc-probability-introduction/README.md

 - How likely is it to throw tails first, then heads, then tails, then heads, then tails when flipping a coin 5 times?

-- If you throw 5 dice, what is the probability of throwing a "full house"?
+- If you throw 5 dice, what is the probability of throwing a ["full house"](http://grail.sourceforge.net/demo/yahtzee/rules.html)?

-- What is the probability of drawing 2 consecutive aces from a deck of cards?
+- What is the probability of drawing 2 consecutive aces from a standard deck of cards?

 ## Summary